pgmrgeek/PhotoboothMgr/README.md

 For CS2, this system works by printing to the default printer, so make sure your photo printer is setup as the Windows default printer.
 Validate this setting via the Windows Control Panel applet.
 If you change default printers, you will have to restart photoshop.
 Once you've confirmed the default printer, load an image.
 This allows you to execute Photoshop's "File->Page Setup" for the proper print size and orientation.
 The "launch.bat" file will pre-load 'pssetup.jpg' into photoshop showing some helps on the Sony and DNP printers.
 (You can rewrite this file with your own instructions for your specific printer setup).

 For CS3 - CC, configure the 'File->Print' dialog for the attached printer, paper size, and check 'Scale to Media'  checkbox.
 Once done, you're ready to print.
 Execute 'File->Print One Copy' to print 'pssetup.jpg'.
 It might look ugly due to the uprezing, but if it prints, you're good to go.
 Uncheck the "File Output Only" checkbox in Pic2Print configuration panel and print away!
 If prints do not come out, I recommend taking baby steps.
 Load an image in photoshop and work out any problems printing it.
 Once that connection is established, use Pic2Print to print one image.

+Security Issues -

+If run a second printer.
+The second computer will have to share the c:\OnSite folder with read/write access.
+It is highly recommended that the c:\OnSite\software and c:\OnSite\actions folder be set to read-only access.
+This is important if the computers run on a shared network with unknown devices.

 All systems Go!
 Please use GitHub Issues list on this repository to address problems and bugs.